Reno 101 / By Carol Wang / February 21, 2017

 MDF is a good option when you’re on a budget or if you plan on painting the shelves.
-It is composed of dried, pressed recycled wood fibers and resin, standing up to temperature changes better than many woods.
+It is composed of dried, pressed recycled wood fibers and resin, standing up to temperature changes better than many kinds of wood.
 It also acts as an excellent substrate for veneers.

 Plywood is an engineered wood like MDF but essentially made of pressed sheets of wood veneer, which is why layers are visible along the edges.
 Higher grades of plywood are used for cabinets and shelving, while lower grades are what you might see in housing construction and subfloors.
 As with solid woods, you can choose different types of plywood such as maple, pine, or birch.